AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Momentum (MOM)
 ### Description
-Momentum is one of the more popular indicators.
-Many traders swear by this rather simple indicator, because it measures the attenuation of the motion without having to use complex formulas.
-The momentum indicator is representative of a whole family of indicators that measure the strength of a movement.
-Other representatives in this case are RSI or CCI etc. In the illustration below, the indicator is a graph that oscillates about a zero point.
-There is no fixed scale in percentage terms.
-The value can be removed quite far from the zero point; this generally happens when the price makes an unusually strong jump, thus the indicator primarily shows the direction in which the current prices are moving to.
+Momentum is one of the most popular indicators available, the first choice of many traders.
+This relatively simple indicator is so popular because it measures the attenuation of the motion without the need for complex formulas.
+The momentum indicator represents a whole family of indicators that measure a movement’s strength.
+Other representatives in this case are the RSI or CCI, and so on.
+In the illustration below, the indicator is a graph that oscillates around a zero point.
+There is no fixed scale in percentage terms, and the value can be quite far removed from the zero point; this usually happens when the price makes an exceptionally strong leap, which is why the indicator predominantly shows the direction in which the current prices are moving towards.

 ### Interpretation
 Entry signals are generated when the indicator crosses the zero line.